 Light and lemony baked basa is as delicious as it is pretty.
 It's a quick and easy recipe.

-This recipe works well with many types of fish including mahi mahi and tilapia.
+This recipe works well with many types of fish including mahi mahi, swai and tilapia.
+It even works on Baked Lemon Pepper Chicken.
 But, it is spectacular on basa.

 I partnered with Darlene Hardister-Heumann who created this recipe for her cookbook, The Southern Sass Cookbook: It's All in the Sass! and offered it at our meal assembly store.
 It was a hit!

 Now, I still enjoy this recipe at home because it's allergy friendly and depending upon how much and what type of butter is used, low in WW points.
 It's also nice over salad greens or in a fish taco. 🙂

 The fresh feel of this dish is owed to the chopped green onions and parsley.
 And, of course, the fresh squeezed lemon. 🙂